polkascan/py-substrate-metadata-docs/docs/polymesh_mainnet/babe.md

  This field should always be populated during block processing unless secondary plain slots are enabled (which don&#x27;t contain a VRF output).

- It is set in `on_initialize`, before it will contain the value from the last block.
+ It is set in `on_finalize`, before it will contain the value from the last block.

 #### Python
 ```python